National Prayer Breakfast: Reaction

-“Differences express infinite creativity of God, who is able to see his reflection in countless ways in different people,” the president said.
-“It’s also an expression of American conviction that our diversity is one of our greatest strengths.”
+Similar events in other countries

-Australian National Prayer Breakfast
+Australia

 The Australian National Prayer Breakfast is hosted by the Parliamentary Christian Fellowship with the support of a small organising committee.
-It has been occurring since 1982 and heavily borrows from US National Prayer Breakfast.
-Key organisers and prominent participants have had links with the Fellowship such as brothers Jock Cameron and Ross Cameron, Bruce Baird, Kevin Andrews and Kevin Rudd who visited C Street.
+Journalist Jeff Sharlet believes that American congressmen were writing to counterparts in Australia in the 1960s, encouraging their own event.
+In time, the Parliamentary Christian Fellowship, started by Kim Beazley Sr. and Mervyn Lee, launched the first Australian Prayer Breakfast in 1986.
+Key organisers and prominent participants have included Bruce Baird had and figures with links with the Fellowship such as brothers Jock Cameron and Ross Cameron.
 Prominent speakers at the National Prayer Breakfast and associated side events include Mark Scott, Major General Michael Jeffery, Cardinal George Pell and Tim Costello.
 For the 2019 Australian National Prayer Breakfast people were invited to bring their MP because of Paul's call to “pray for all those in authority”.
-Leon Hribar the Canberra director for the City Bible Forum helps organize the Australian National Prayer Breakfast.
-The main breakfast occurs at Old Parliament House Canberra.
+From that time, Leon Hribar has helped organize the Australian National Prayer Breakfast.

-United Kingdom National Prayer Breakfast
+United Kingdom

-The National Prayer Breakfast in the UK is organised by a cross party group of MPs and Peers, working with the support of Christians in Parliament and is not associated with the US NPB.
+The National Parliamentary Prayer Breakfast in the UK is organised by a cross party group of MPs and Peers, working with the support of Christians in Parliament APPG; it is not associated with the US NPB.
 The event normally takes place over two days around the beginning of July, inside the Houses of Parliament.
 The main breakfast is normally held in Westminster Hall.